-Work activities during the pre-drawdown, drawdown, demolition and removal, and restoration phases have the potential to impact special and non-special status species, particularly in the California Terrestrial and Wildlife Management Plan Boundary.
-The California Terrestrial and Wildlife Management Plan describes the management measures the Renewal Corporation will implement within the California Terrestrial and Wildlife Management Plan Boundary to protect the special status species shown in Table 3-1 and the non-special status reptiles, amphibians, bats and nesting birds shown in Table 3-2.
-Table 3-2 also provides an overview of the management measures that will be taken during the Proposed Action.
-Sections 3.1 - 3.10 provide more information on the management measures described in Table 3-2.
+Proposed Action work activities during the pre-drawdown, drawdown and restoration phases have the potential to impact special and non-special status species within the California Terrestrial and Wildlife Management Plan Boundary.
+For purposes of the California Terrestrial and Wildlife Management Plan, "drawdown phase" refers to the calendar year in which drawdown occurs.
+"Pre-drawdown phase" refers to the period of time from the commencement of pre-drawdown activities until the beginning of the drawdown phase.
+"Restoration phase" refers to the period of time from the end of the drawdown phase until completion of the restoration activities under the Reservoir Area Management Plan.
+Table 3-2 below summarizes the management measures the Renewal Corporation will implement within the California Terrestrial and Wildlife Management Plan Boundary to avoid and minimize impacts to terrestrial and wildlife species, including the special status species specifically identified on Table 3-1 below.
+Sections 3.1 - 3.6 provide a full description of the management measures summarized in Table 3-2.
 Appendix A contains all figures referenced in Section 3.

-Finally, this plan provides information on herbicide application guidelines and wetland buffers.
+In addition, this plan includes information relating to herbicide application guidelines and the establishment of wetland buffers within the California Terrestrial and Wildlife Management Plan Boundary.